DakotahGodfrey/react-reddit-client/README.md

 - [x] App gets 90+ scores on [Lighthouse](https://web.dev/measure/)
   - Note: it is understood that how media assets like videos and images are sent to the client, may impact performance.
 It is okay to have a score below 90 for Performance **if** they are related to media from Reddit.

-**OPTIONAL EXTRAS:**

-- [ ] Set up a custom domain.
-- [x] set up CI/CD workflow to automatically deploy your application when the master branch in the repository changes.
-- [ ] Make it a progressive web app,

 ## Project Setup

 ### **The API**